 Do check in with your classes regularly though to make sure they’re worth your time, effort and expertise (which you MUST value!).
 If you’re running at a loss, but genuinely don’t mind, and you’re enjoying it, then that’s not a problem.
 But if you’re running at a loss and struggling to pay your rent, then you’ve got to be sensible.
 Renting a space to run your own classes is a calculated risk.

-To reduce this risk, I do a little audit on every class I run, every 12 weeks – average out what my hourly pay has been for that period and if it’s not enough, I change something (time of the class/location/type of class) or I cancel it all together.
+To reduce this risk, I do a little audit on every class I run, every 12 weeks – average out what my hourly pay has been for that period and if it’s not enough, I change one thing (time of the class/location/type of class) to measure and see if that will improve the situation… or I cancel it all together.
 It’s worked pretty well so far.
-The method of trying something, learning, evaluating, and continue that cycle.
+The method of trying something, learning, evaluating, and continuing that cycle.

 Profit isn’t everything to everyone, so make sure you know what your purpose is.
 If it’s to make profit only, then I’m not sure going into a job like this – where you have to offer up so much physically – is the way to go.
 But it’s also not shameful to want to make a profit.
 Conversely, it’s not shameful to want to make people happy, over a profit.
 All you’ve got to do is decide what makes YOU feel right about how – and why – you work.
 Keep true to that.
 Try not to get swayed by someone else’s vision for you or dream for themselves.